gregr/ina/nscheme/README.md

       may change, we can set the child's initial scope value to include a base `(mvector ,parent-scope)` cell.
 When a parent calls the child context, it should install its own scope value in the child's cell.
+  - Instead of an embedded `mvector`, we could traverse the outer parent link that is stored in `current-control-context-register` alongside the dynamic scope value(s).

 - Control handlers for `panic` and `interrupt`
   - Unlike a control-context register, these handler settings are OS-thread-local